Cracking the Conspiracy

 Cracking the Conspiracy is a point-and-click adventure game released by Pixel Shop Inc. in 1998.
 The game focuses on science fiction and political secrets.
 A possible Macintosh version was planned, but never came to development due to lack of demand and Mac hardware.
-The game also stars the actor John Hurt.

 Plot

 The player character called John is sent by a friend named Kelsey Hart to infiltrate Area 51 and uncover all secrets to expose to the world.
 John infiltrates the base via a uranium mine and goes undercover as a janitor.

 Gameplay

-The game interface consist of a single-screen rooms, inventory box for storing usable items, a description box for describing the current room and a health bar for showing the player's vitality status.
+The game interface consists of a single-screen room, inventory box for storing usable items, a description box for describing the current room and a health bar for showing the player's vitality status.
 Occasionally when the player comes across a puzzle, that single screen will take up the whole screen, obscuring the other menu boxes.
 The player must take caution to avoid hostile security forces and aliens within the base area.